openedx/edx-documentation/en_us/shared/course_components/create_video.rst

 Add a Transcript in Another Language
 ============================================================

-You can provide transcripts for your video in other languages.
+You can provide transcripts for your video in more than one language.
 To do this, you work with a third-party service to obtain an .srt transcript file for each language, and then associate the .srt file with the video in Studio.

-Before you add transcript files, make sure that each one has a unique name.
-If you use the same transcript name in more than one video component, the same transcript will play for each video.
-To avoid this problem, you could name your foreign language transcript files according to the video's file name and the transcript language.
+Before you add a transcript file, make sure that each file has a unique name.
+If you use the same transcript name more than once, only the most recently added transcript will appear for every video component that is set up to use a transcript with that name.
+To avoid this problem, a best practice is to name additional transcript files by appending the transcript's language to the video file name.

-For example, you have two videos, named video1.mp4 and video2.mp4.
-Each video has a Russian transcript and a Spanish transcript.
-You can name the transcripts for the first video video1_RU.srt and video1_ES.srt, and name the transcripts for the second video video2_RU.srt and video2_ES.srt.
+For example, you have two videos, named video1.mp4 and video2.mp4, and their original transcripts are named video1.srt and video2.srt.
+When you add Spanish transcripts for these videos, you name them video1_ES.srt and video2_ES.srt.
+Later, when you add Russian transcripts for the videos, you name them video1_RU.srt and video2_RU.srt.

-To add the transcripts to a video component, follow these steps.
+To add a transcript to a video component, follow these steps.

 #.
 After you obtain the .srt files for additional languages, open the
    video component for the video.